rivosinc/riscv-code-samples/zvk-vector-crypto/README.md

 - aes-cbc-test.c - implements the AES-CBC with a 128 or 256 bit key using the
   Zvkns extension.
 The resulting program runs this implementation against NIST Known Answer Tests.
-- aes-gcm-test.c - implements the AES-GCM with a 128 or 256 bit key using Zvkns
+- aes-gcm-test.c - implements the AES-GCM with a 128 or 256 bit key using Zvkns,
-  and Zvkb extensions.
+  Zvkg and Zvkb extensions.
 The resulting program runs this implementation against NIST Known Answer Tests.
+In order to disable the usage of Zvkg extension the `SKIP_ZVKG` build variable can be set.
+See below for details.
 - zvkb-test.c - shows proper usage of instructions in the Zvkb extension.
 The resulting program generates a set of random verification data and applies the Zvkb routines to that.